-The Nature Reserves and National Parks of South Africa website says “The Blyde River Canyon in Mpumalanga, South Africa, is the third largest canyon in the world and has some of the most dramatic and overwhelming scenery in the country.
+The Nature Reserves and National Parks of South Africa website says “The Blyde River Canyon in Mpumalanga, South Africa, is the third-largest canyon in the world and has some of the most dramatic and overwhelmingly beautiful scenery in the country.

 Check out this link to the Wikipedia page for more details on the canyon, and some awesome photos.

 No. 3: Augrabies Falls, Northern Cape, South Africa.